adelasantosd/who-financing-network_fragmentation_2016-2025_dataset/README.md

 Replication materials for the study of WHO financing network fragmentation and systemic risk in global health governance, 2016–2025.

 **Associated article:**
 Santos Domínguez, A. B., & Ballesteros Pérez, C. (2026). *Network Fragmentation and the 2025 Funding Shock: Early Warning Signs of Systemic Risk in Global Health Governance*. **McGill Journal of Global Health, 15**(1), 23–31.
 Published online 28 April 2026.
-No DOI assigned by the journal.

 **PAPIIT Project:**
 *Critical Transitions in Global Society and World Politics*